Skip to content

 Can a feature flag be rolled out to only a select group of users?

-Yes, simply create a segment in Braze that targets specific users—by email address, user_id, or any other attribute on your user profiles.
-Then, deploy the feature flag for to 100% of that segment.
+Yes, create a segment in Braze that targets specific users—by email address, user_id, or any other attribute on your user profiles.
+Then, deploy the feature flag for 100% of that segment.

 How does adjusting the rollout percentage affect users who were previously bucketed into the enabled group?